asciidoctor/asciidoctor-gradle-plugin/README.md

 Usage
 -----

 The plugin adds a new task named `asciidoctor`.
-This task exposes 4 properties as part of its configuration
+This task exposes 5 properties as part of its configuration

  * sourceDir - where the asciidoc sources are.
 Type: File.
 Default: `src/asciidoc`.
- * sourceDocumentName - an override to process a single source file; defaults to all files in `${sourceDir}`
+ * sourceDocumentName - an override to process a single source file.
+Type: File.
+Defaults to all files in `${sourceDir}`
  * outputDir - where generated docs go.
 Type: File.
 Default: `$buildDir/asciidoc`.
  * backend - the backend to use.
 Type: String.
 Default: `html5`.
  * options - a Map specifying different options that can be sent to Asciidoctor.